Meet Our Directors

 ABOUT THE TEAM

-We are so grateful to have eight directors this year, each dedicated to one new play in our festival.
+We are so grateful to have eight directors in the Or Festival 1, each dedicated to one new play in our festival.
 Four of the directors are director dramaturgs, working with their playwright to develop the script, while simultaneously bringing that script to life.
 We are ecstatic to have this inspiring team of humans onboard.

 To Our Directors: Thank you for inculcating this festival with your beautiful humanity and artistic prowess.
 We love you. – Or Festival Team